 Azure storage is a powerful cloud storage service that empowers organizations to not only store huge volumes of data from your applications but also access them conveniently while eliminating any threats affecting durability, availability or scalability of the storage.
 The sheer size and numerous capabilities of Azure storage account means that admins are under pressure to constantly monitor the performance of their accounts.
 Since a lot of applications directly depend on Azure storage account, any small unplanned downtime can lead to disruption of service for customers.
-Applications Manager's Azure Storage Monitoring software ensures that you focus on your customers while your Azure storage account is well taken care of.
+Applications Manager's Microsoft Azure Monitoring software ensures that you focus on your customers while your Azure storage account is well taken care of.

 Availability and health are the two most vital stats that empower a monitor to deliver maximum performance.
 With the overview tab, get an overall view of the performance and availability history as well as configuration details of your Azure storage account.